KillerBOSS2019/TouchPortal-Windows-MediaMixer/README.md

 - Volume Mixer: Mute/Unmute process volume
     - This allows you to Toggle/Mute/Unmute any program you pick.
-- Volume Mixer: Increase/Decrease process volume
+- Adjust App Volume
     - It allows you to Increase/Decrease/Set any application Volume
-- Volume Mixer: Change Default Audio Devices
+- Audio Output/Input Device Switcher
-    - This allows you to change your Commucation or Default device for both Input or output
+    - This allows you to change global default or commucations audio device.
+- Set Device Volume
+    - This allows you to set Micrphone or Speaker volume.
 - Individual App Audio Device switcher
     - allows you to change app's volume source to a different audio device.